cwise24/snopsy/docs/module2/7_pipeline.rst

 .. centered:: Fig 33

-You can also click on CI/CD -> Jobs and the Job number to view the logs from Gitlab Runner (Fig 4)
+You can also click on Build -> Jobs and the Job number to view the logs from Gitlab Runner (Fig 4)

 .. figure:: imgs/pipeline3.png
    :scale: 60%